Vukoça

-Maja e Vukocës is a mountain in northern Albania in the Accursed Mountains range with a height of 2,450m.
-It lies close to the border with Montenegro, about 7 km southwest of the village Vusanje.
-Like others in the range, it too has a steep, rocky summit.
-Scaling it is somewhat easier in the summer as in the winter the snow and ice make the route to the peak and summit very difficult.
+Vukoça is a summit in the Accursed Mountains range of northern Albania.
+Rising at a height of 2431 m, it lies about 7 km southwest of the village Vusanje, near the Montenegrin border.
+Like other peaks in the range, it too has a steep, rocky summit.
+Climbing it is generally easier in summer, as snow and ice in winter make the route to the summit much more challenging.